INJECTS

 Inject description

 Inject with open response, can contain input in the form of image, video or text.
-Participants respond in the form of free text.
+Trainees respond in the form of free text.

-These injects are displayed in a special channel, which we refer to here as Questions.
-The channel can of course be called something else.
+These injects are displayed in a special channel type, which we refer to here as Questions.

 Overlay